Aurora Hunt Aurora Hunt

 STOP DRIVING BLIND

 To hunt efficiently tonight, you need one view of the sky and one view of the aurora problem.
-That usually means combining an auroral probability map with a live cloud layer rather than checking those inputs in isolation.
+That usually means combining an auroral probability map with a cloud layer rather than checking those inputs in isolation.

 How to Read the Radar Tonight: